 Originally written: 23/05/18

-Development of social media has not only “connected people” from all over the world but also started the era of a “bite” content, which re-defined not only the way how we consume visual content today but also the way how companies can communicate their values and promote their products.
+Development of social media has not only “connected people” or cultures from all over the world but also started the era of a “bite” content, which re-defined not only the way how we consume visual content today but also the way how companies can communicate their values and promote their products.

 With the extreme saturation of marketing towards the consumer market, a ‘good product’ just isn’t enough and brands had to look for innovative ways to win over the hearts of their consumer.
-If the world of TV advertisement with its huge budgets hasn’t provided enough freedom to experiment, Marketers are now using social media platforms and digital content as the next ultimate battlefield for the creative geniuses.
+If the world of TV advertisement with its huge budgets hasn’t provided enough freedom to experiment, Marketers are now using social media platforms, online communities and digital content as the next ultimate battlefield for the creative geniuses.

 The brands who are the most successful at using these mediums to share their purpose, core values and mission through video content are the ones who not only win over the hearts and minds but also reap the rewards of higher social media engagement and action.